milanfx/milanfx.github.io/test.md

 The instruction videos in this course use the full Excel Desktop version as this has all the available product features, but for the hands-on labs we will be using the free 'Excel for the web' version as this is available to everyone.

-Although you can use the Excel Desktop software if you have access to this version, <ins>it is recommended that you use Excel for the web for the hands-on labs</ins> as the lab instructions specifically refer to this version, and there are some small differences in the interface and available features.
+Although you can use the Excel Desktop software if you have access to this version, it is recommended that you use Excel for the web for the hands-on labs as the lab instructions specifically refer to this version, and there are some small differences in the interface and available features.

 ### Dataset